VirgilSecurity/virgil-ratchet-x/README.md

 ##### Building for macOS

-On your application target's “General” settings tab, in the “Embedded Binaries” section, drag and drop following frameworks from the Carthage/Build folder on disk:
+On your application target's “General” settings tab, in the “Embedded Binaries” section, drag and drop the following frameworks from the Carthage/Build folder:
  - VirgilSDKRatchet
  - VirgilSDK
  - VirgilCryptoAPI